 The tie break will be the distance from the school, measured in a straight line, using an approved computerised mapping system.
+Those living closer to the school will be accorded the higher priority.
 The home address will be measured from a point at the address identified in the Local Land and Property Gazetteer to the school gate on Osborne Road.
 Priority is not given within each criterion to children who meet other criteria.